cekrem/cekrem.github.io/content/posts/content-visibility-auto-performance.md

 When dealing with large lists or complex DOM structures, performance optimization often feels like a complex puzzle.
 But sometimes, the simplest solutions are the most effective.
 Enter `content-visibility: auto` - a CSS property that can dramatically improve rendering performance with minimal effort.

+You can (and IMHO should) read all about it [here](https://developer.mozilla.org/en-US/docs/Web/CSS/content-visibility)! 🤓

 ## The Magic of content-visibility: auto

 `content-visibility: auto` tells the browser to skip rendering elements that are not currently visible in the viewport.
 It's like having a virtual scroll implementation, but without the complexity of managing scroll positions or item heights manually.